The 5+1 Challenges of Volt Europa

 +1.
 EU Reform

 The European Union is our common project: we have managed to come together and build a Union that has ensured peace and prosperity for over sixty years.
-Yet, it has its shortcomings, which is why we want to reform and strengthen EU governance and institutions for a more democratic, more transparent and stronger Europe, a federal Europe; and we propose concrete policies for more efficient EU action to promote and protect the interests of all European citizens.
+Yet, it has its shortcomings, which is why we want to reform and strengthen EU governance and institutions for a more democratic, more transparent and stronger Europe; we propose concrete policies for more efficient EU action to promote and protect the interests of all European citizens.